 These units provide a position determining function to devices like personal digital assistants (PDAs) and laptops by means of a cable or wireless connection.
 They are classified under CN code 85269120 if they are in the form of an assembly, or under CN code 85269180.

 External USB hubs

-These are classified under CN code 85176200.
+These are classified under subheading 851762.

 Dongles